Nachcoll/partybeat/README.md

 # solo-project
-- More comments!
-- Moving stuff: Frontend fetchs should be inside a service folder.

 - Moving stuff: Maybe backend fetches should be separed by functionalities instead of having 300 lines of code inside Controller.js
-- Try to add more comments again.
+- Try to add more comments again (backend).
 - versel / deploy correctly
+- The way we deal with the password is weird.
+We are fetching it from the backend instead of sending the check to it.

 BUGS:
 - security on inputs
+- change passwords

 - styling to hell